material-motion/material-motion/starmap/specifications/operators/subtractedFrom.md

       type: number
 ---

-# $.subtractedFrom specification
+# subtractedFrom specification

-This is the engineering specification for the `MotionObservable` operator: `$.subtractedFrom`.
+This is the engineering specification for the `MotionObservable` operator: `subtractedFrom`.

 ## Overview

-`$.subtractedFrom` emits the result of subtracting the incoming value from a given value.
+`subtractedFrom` emits the result of subtracting the incoming value from a given value.

 Example usage: